-

 What is the best time to visit Drake Bay?

 The Osa Península, including Drake Bay, doesn’t have an especially marked a dry season.
 Although the months from December to April are less wet, the region gets very wet at other times.
-This is a result of localised wind patterns from the Pacific.
+This is a result of localized wind patterns from the Pacific.

 In fact, the peninsula receives up to 5000mm of rain a year, with spectacular seasonal thunder and lightning storms cantering in across the Pacific from around October to December.